Jack Lukeman

-History
+Early life

+Lukeman was born as Seán Loughman in St Vincent's Hospital, Athy; son of Seán Loughman, who was a mechanic, and his wife, Rose.
+Lukeman grew up in Bennetsbridge, near Athy, County Kildare.

-A native of Athy Co.
-Kildare Ireland, Jack Lukeman attended a youth club in Athy known as Aontas Ogra at the age of 12 years old, where he was involved in artistic ventures as well as playing music there.
+Lukeman attended a youth club in Athy known as Aontas Ogra at the age of 12 years old, where he was involved in artistic ventures as well as playing music there.
 He left school at 15.
-After spending a short period in the family business he began playing music full-time at 18 cutting his teeth on the Bohemian busking scene around Europe in the early 90s.
+After spending a short period in the family business, he began playing music full-time at 18 cutting his teeth on the Bohemian busking scene around Europe in the early 90s.
 Playing across Holland, Belgium and Germany sometimes playing with art rock band Serious Women with David Constantine and Martin Clancy whom he has continued to collaborate with over the years.
 His first vocal performance can be heard on Serious Women's album 38SCR, called after the art-house in which they all lived and where the album was made.

+Career

 Lukeman first came to prominence in the summer of 1995 when he and The Black Romantics took up a residency at The Da Club (Dublin Arts Club) in Dublin selling out night after night.
-The band's set included interpretations of the famous Belgian bard Jacques Brel along with several of Jack's own compositions.
+The band's set included interpretations of Jacques Brel along with several of Jack's own compositions.
 The band recorded the album Wax in 1995 before splitting in 1997.